d-w-moore/irods-development/Chapter_01.md

 ## Setting up

-  * 1. Login as an administrative user on a Windows, Mac, or Linux workstation (or VM).
+  * 1.Login as an administrative user on a Windows, Mac, or Linux workstation (or VM).

        (We'll need it now for installing Docker and git; and after a couple of chapters, for installing other software, such as docker-compose and python.)